COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

                         Options include: ``mass_1``, ``mass_2``, ``sep``, ``porb``,
                         ``ecc``, ``massc_1``, ``massc_2``, ``rad_1``, ``rad_2``

-``conv_filter``         Specify the stage of the evolution at which you would like
+``convergence_filter``         Specify the stage of the evolution at which you would like
                         to check for convergence. for example if you are looking for BH-BH mergers you may care about the convergence of the properities of those BH-BH merger when they first formed a BH-BH system (formation) or care about the properities right before they actually merged (final_state)

-                        ``formation``: computes the convergence on the formation properties of the binaries with user specified final kstars if True
+                        ``formation``: computes convergence on binary properties
+                        at formation with user-specified final kstars if True

-                        ``1_SN computes``: convergence on binary properties
+                        ``1_SN``: computes convergence on binary properties
                         just before the first supernova for the population with user-specified final kstars if True

-                        ``2_SN computes``: the convergence on the binary properties just before the second supernova on the population with user specified final kstars if True
+                        ``2_SN``: computes convergence on binary properties
+                        just before the second supernova for the population with user-specified final kstars if True

                         ``disruption``: computes convergence on binary properties
                         just before disruption of the population with